-The preferred alternatives identified in the planning study address the varying needs of each of the four character districts along the corridor; these are the Central Business District (CBD), Lake Eola, Neighborhood, and Milk district.
-[The corridor planning study final report and executive summary can be found in the list of documents below.]
+The preferred alternatives identified in the planning study address the varying needs of each of the character districts along the corridor, including the Central Business District (CBD), Lake Eola District, Neighborhood District, and the Milk District.
+The corridor planning study final report and executive summary can be found in the list of documents below.